ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 Once `gateway` is up and running the rest of the nodes can be installed and connected to the LAN switch, so they can obtain automatic network configuration via DHCP.

+#### Install Raspberry PI nodes

-Install `node1-5` Operating System on Raspberry Pi
+Install Operating System on Raspberry Pi nodes `node1-5`

-Follow the installation procedure indicated in ["Ubuntu OS Installation"](/docs/ubuntu/) using the corresponding cloud-init configuration files (`user-data` and `network-config`) depending on the storage setup selected.
+Follow the installation procedure indicated in ["Ubuntu OS Installation"](/docs/ubuntu/rpi/) using the corresponding cloud-init configuration files (`user-data` and `network-config`) depending on the storage setup selected.
 Since DHCP is used there is no need to change default `/boot/network-config` file located in the ubuntu image.

 | Dedicated Disks | Centralized SAN  |